Geuthur/aa-ledger/README.md

 - LEDGER_CORP_TAX:          `15`   - Set Tax Value for ESS Payout Calculation

 - LEDGER_LOGGER_USE:        `True / False` - Set to use own Logger File

-- LEDGER_MEMBERAUDIT_USE:   `True / False` - Set to use the Memberaudit Journal to Fetch Statistics

 - LEDGER_CORPSTATS_TWO:     `True / False` - Set to use Corp Stats Two APP to Fetch Members that are not registred